moneroexamples/onion-monero-viewer/README.md

 For these reasons, its use is optional.
 However, without it, some searches wont be possible, e.g., searching for key images, output and tx public keys, encrypted payments id.

-##### Compile and run the explorer
+##### Compile and run the viewer
-Once the Monero is compiled and setup, the explorer can be downloaded and compiled as follows:
+Once the Monero is compiled and setup, the viewer can be downloaded and compiled as follows:

 ```bash